panyan7/algorithm/README.md

 # Algorithms
 A collection of useful algorithms for competitive programming and coding interview.
-Currently, all algorithms are implemented in C++.
-Implementation in functional programming languages will be added in the future.
+All algorithms are implemented in C++.

+I added my own template and predefined a command to copy the file in my shell, so I can straightly work on these templates during a contest.

 Author: Elvis Pan

-Email: ypan2 \[at\] andrew \[dot\] cmu \[dot\] edu
+Email: ypan2 [at] andrew [dot] cmu [dot] edu

 ## Full List of Algorithms